Balancing Social Media Use and Your Financial and Mental Health

 Social media refers to any internet-based platform facilitating virtual networks and online communities where people share ideas, messages, information and other forms of content such as images and videos.
 Among the most common are YouTube, Facebook, Instagram, Twitter, TikTok, Pinterest and LinkedIn.

-However, potential drawbacks exist.
-Frequent social media use can harm your financial health.
-It can also amplify financial stress, which may lead to mental health issues.
+Frequent social media use harms financial health and amplifies financial stress, which leads to mental health issues.

 It Can Harm Financial Health